 A DEEP DIVE INTO THE SPRING EQUINOX AND ITS SPIRITUAL SIGNIFICANCE AROUND THE WORLD

-The Spring Equinox is approaching this Saturday on 21 March.
-Personally, I know it is a significant moment in the astrological community but I wanted to create a more in-depth break down of what it is exactly, its history, its esoteric significance and how it can be celebrated.
-I hope you enjoy :)
+The Spring Equinox is approaching this Saturday on 21 March 2026.
+This is a significant moment in the astrological community, therefore this week’s issue offers an in-depth breakdown of what it is exactly, its history, its esoteric significance and how it is celebrated.

-I have know the Spring Equinox to be a moment of great transformation.
-It stands as a pivotal moment where the internal processings of human beings follow the ways of nature.
+The author has come to understand the Spring Equinox as a moment of great transformation.
+It stands as a pivotal moment where the processings of human beings follow the way of nature.
 As nature begins to be born again, so do individuals.
-For some it is even recognised as the true New Years, rather than the one celebrated in January.
-Before, diving deep into a topic, it is fun to look into the etymology.
+For some, it is even recognised as the true New Years, rather than the one celebrated in January.
+Before going deeper into this topic, the etymology of the word equinox is offered.

 The word Equinox is derived from both Old French and Medieval Latin.
 The Old French word is equinoce meaning ‘the point at which the Sun crosses from from the Earth’s equator, making day and night of equal length everywhere’, and similarly the Medieval Latin’s equinoxium means ‘equality of day and night’ (Etymoline, 2026).
 And it becomes obvious why this pattern in nature was given this name.